 Refined, white flours

-Pasta, bread, cakes, muffins and pastries – there are better and worse options for these foods.
+Pasta, bread, cakes, muffins, and pastries – there are better and worse options for these foods.

-Whole foods come packaged with fibre and other beneficial nutrients to lessen the impact on the body, slowing the absorption of naturally occurring sugars, and as a result, supply a longer lasting source of fuel.
+Whole foods come packaged with fibre and other beneficial nutrients to lessen the impact on the body, slowing the absorption of naturally occurring sugars, resulting in a more gradual and stable source of fuel.

 Other things to consider:

 After more kids meal ideas?
 We’ve plenty of healthy recipes for the whole family and inspiration for whole food ideas in our books, e-books and recipes on our website.
-Enjoy getting creative in finding better whole-food alternatives for you and your kids.
-It may be a little tricky at first, but tackle the changes one food item at a time – it will be worth it!
+Check out our healthy meal ideas for kids, too!

-By Angela Johnson (BHSc Nut.
-Med.)
+By Angela Johnson (BHSc Nut Med)